p-adic adelic metrics and Quadratic Chabauty I: Valuations and canonical local heights away from

 where $u\in L_x$ and $w\in M_x$ are nonzero, and $x\in X$. \item We call an isomorphism $g\colon \L \to \M$ an {\em isometry} (with respect to $v_{\L}$ and $v_{\M}$) if \end{enumerate} \end{defn} \begin{rk} The class of $\Q$-valuations is closed under taking sums and pullbacks. \end{rk}

-Now let $K/\Q_p$ be a finite extension and let $A/K$ be an abelian variety. \begin{rk} Recall the notion of a rigidification of a line bundle from \S\ref{S:notation}.
+Now let $K/\Q_q$ be a finite extension and let $A/K$ be an abelian variety. \begin{rk} Recall the notion of a rigidification of a line bundle from \S\ref{S:notation}.
 Suppose that $\L_1$ and $\L_2$ are isomorphic line bundles on $A$ with respective rigidifications $r_1$ and $r_2$.
 Then an isomorphism of the rigidified line bundles $(\L_1, r_1)$ and $(\L_2,r_2)$ is an isomorphism $\varphi\colon \L_1\to \L_2$ such that $\varphi(r_1)=r_2$.
 This isomorphism exists and is unique.
 Henceforth, we rigidify every line bundle over $A$ by fixing a $K$-point in the fiber above~0, following~\cite[\S9.5]{BG06}. \end{rk}

-In particular, if $(\L,r)$ is a rigidified symmetric (respectively antisymmetric) line bundle on $A$, there is a unique isomorphism~\eqref{m-iso1} (respectively~\eqref{m-iso3}) of rigidified line bundles, and by~\cite[Theorem~9.5.4]{BG06} there is a unique valuation such that this isomorphism is an isometry.
+In particular, if $(\L,r)$ is a rigidified symmetric (respectively antisymmetric) line bundle on $A$, there is a unique isomorphism $[2]^* \L \cong \L^{\otimes 4}$ (see ~\eqref{m-iso1}) (respectively $[2]^* \L \cong \L^{\otimes 2}$ (see ~\eqref{m-iso3})) of rigidified line bundles (where $[2]^*\L,\L^{\otimes 2}, \L^{\otimes 4}$ have the rigidifications induced from $\L$ via pullbacks and tensor powers), and by~\cite[Theorem~9.5.4]{BG06} there is a unique valuation such that this isomorphism is an isometry.
 This valuation also has the following nice properties.

-\begin{prop} (\cite[Theorem~9.5.7]{BG06},~\cite[Lemma~3.1]{Bet17}) For every rigidified line bundle $(L,r)$ on $A$, there is a unique valuation $v_L$ on $L$ with the following properties: \begin{enumerate}[\upshape (a)] \item $v_L$ only depends on $(L,r)$ up to isomorphism of rigidified line bundles. \item $v_{L\otimes M} = v_L + v_M$. \item $v_{\O_A}(x, a) = \ord_p(a)$ if we choose the rigidification~1 of $\O_A$. \item $v_{\varphi^*L} = \varphi^*v_L$ for homomorphisms $\varphi\colon A'\to A$ of abelian varieties over $\Q_p$. \item $v_L$ is locally constant on $L^\times(K)$. \item $v_L$ is $\Q$-valued and has bounded denominator on $L^\times(K)$. \item $v_L(r) = 0$. \end{enumerate} \end{prop} We call $v_L$ the {\em canonical valuation} associated to $(L,r)$.
+\begin{prop} (\cite[Theorem~9.5.7]{BG06},~\cite[Lemma~3.1]{Bet17}) For every rigidified line bundle $(L,r)$ on $A$, there is a unique valuation $v_L$ on $L$ with the following properties: \begin{enumerate}[\upshape (a)] \item $v_L$ only depends on $(L,r)$ up to isomorphism of rigidified line bundles. \item $v_{L\otimes M} = v_L + v_M$. \item $v_{\O_A}(x, a) = \ord_q(a)$ if we choose the rigidification~1 of $\O_A$. \item $v_{\varphi^*L} = \varphi^*v_L$ for homomorphisms $\varphi\colon A'\to A$ of abelian varieties over $K$. \item $v_L$ is locally constant on $L^\times(K)$. \item $v_L$ is $\Q$-valued and has bounded denominator on $L^\times(K)$. \item $v_L(r) = 0$. \end{enumerate} \end{prop} We call $v_L$ the {\em canonical valuation} associated to $(L,r)$.
 Betts calls the canonical valuation the {\em N\'eron log-metric} in~\cite{Bet17}.
 We have chosen different terminology to avoid confusion with the log functions discussed in the next few sections.
 We call the valuation on $\O_A$ in \eqref{P:TrivVal} the \textit{trivial valuation}.